xamarin/xamarin-forms-book-samples/README.md

 As of August 12, 2016, all sample code has been upgraded to Xamarin.Forms version 2.3.1.114.

-As of November 23, 2016, all sample code has been upgrade to Xamarin.Forms version 2.3.3.168.
+As of November 23, 2016, all sample code has been upgraded to Xamarin.Forms version 2.3.3.168.

+As of May 2, 2016, all sample code has been upgraded to Xamarin.Forms version 2.3.4.231.